 We also recruit for openings for first year teachers in day and boarding schools.
 Unlike public schools, independent schools are not restricted by regulations that require their first year teachers to be certified, nor are they in most cases seeking education majors.
 What they are looking for is a strong undergraduate transcript and a proven interest in working with children (camp counseling, student teaching, volunteer work in schools) or experience working in the area of interest (e.g. admissions or development).

-Our day schools hire liberal arts majors as Interns/Assistant Teachers, and sometimes (though rarely) as Head Teachers.
+Our day schools hire liberal arts majors as Fellows/Assistant Teachers, and sometimes (though rarely) as Head Teachers.
 Boarding schools hire recent graduates as Fellows, offering the opportunity to teach, coach, and serve as dorm supervisors.
 Volunteer teaching, student teaching, tutoring, camp counseling, and an interest in working in extra-curricular areas (sports, drama, community service, etc.) are all relevant experience and qualifications for an entry level position.